 Students were challenged to contemplate themes of assumptions and bias, and provided thoughtful and considerate responses.
 Officer Owusu’s message was “don’t judge a book by its cover.”
 His words dovetailed nicely with the tenets of our Crusader Covenant, which calls students to live with integrity and act with benevolence.
 As with our first RED campaign speaker, Lloyd Bachrach, Officer Owusu encouraged our students to live in harmony with others – especially those who are different from us – and to act with benevolence and integrity as we treat others the way we would want to be treated.

-We have enjoyed visits from several illuminating speakers this year as part of our RED initiative.
-BMX biker and X Games medalist, Matt Wilhelm visited with our K-8th grade students in early May.
+We have enjoyed visits from several illuminating speakers as part of our RED initiative including BMX biker and X Games medalist, Matt Wilhelm.
 In addition to performing some amazing bike tricks, Matt spoke of his life experiences, how he was bullied in middle school, and how one student standing up for Matt when he was being abused by bullies helped him to overcome his fear of these students.
 He encouraged us to remember that words are powerful and how kind, nice words make us feel valuable.
 He encouraged the children to be someone’s superhero.
 “Be their Batman.
 When you see someone being bullied, step up for them.”

 Matt also spoke about dealing with the disappointments in life.
 He talked about the first time he went to the X Games, confident that he would medal only to fall multiple times and come in last place.
 He candidly told the students that he was ready to quit, but then realized if he worked harder and trained harder he would succeed.
 He went back to the X Games the following year and brought home multiple medals.
 He told them, “Don’t listen to the voice in your head that says ‘give up.’
 You can overcome any challenge you face.”

 Matt’s presentation compliments the tenets of our Crusader Covenant.
-He encouraged our students to live in harmony with others – especially those who are different from us – and to act with benevolence and integrity as we treat others with kindness and respect.LEARN MORE ABOUT OUR FEATURED AUTHOR DOWNLOAD OUR KIRBY LARSON BOOK ORDER FORM LEARN MORE ABOUT LLOYD BACHRACH LEARN MORE ABOUT MATT WILHELM
+He encouraged our students to live in harmony with others – especially those who are different from us – and to act with benevolence and integrity as we treat others with kindness and respect.LEARN MORE ABOUT KIRBY LARSON LEARN MORE ABOUT LLOYD BACHRACH LEARN MORE ABOUT MATT WILHELM

 St. Francis was pleased to introduce its Respect Each Difference (RED) Campaign with the featured One Book title, El Deafo: the story of a girl who navigates friendships and life at school with a large and awkward hearing device called a phonic ear.
 Exploring El Deafo by Cece Bell as a community allowed SFX to build a dialogue around age-appropriate themes from the text in support of acceptance, respect and understanding.
 In many ways, the learning moments central to RED build upon the groundwork laid during our community reading of Wonder by R.J.
 Palacio.
 SFX partners with our friends at St. Thomas of Canterbury for all “One Book, One Community“ initiatives.

-Grades across our school population have worked under the guidance of Visual Arts Teacher Gaby Porras this year to explore themes of respect and understanding through art.
-Our 6th grade homerooms created logos to represent this year’s RED initiative.
+Grades across our school population have worked under the guidance of our Visual Arts Teacher to explore themes of respect and understanding through art.
+Our 6th grade homerooms created logos to represent the RED initiative.
 4th graders created El Deafo book covers to reflect their own “super powers.”